Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Effect of axial magnetic field

 \section{Effect of axial magnetic field}

-Upon clarification on nature of the GS in absence of any external perturbation, the next interesting question is to ask the effect of external magnetic field on the GS of the Hamiltonian in Eq.~\eqref{Eq:Heff}.
-In the `\textit{disorder}' phase, the lowest spin gap ($E_m = E(S^z=1) - E(S^z=0)$) is found to be finite, though the gap value is found to vary within the phase space of Phase II.
-The gap value is found to be largest along the $J_c=J_d$ line and decrease upon moving away from this line.
-For fixed choice of $J^{'}/J=0.92$, the gap value for $J_c/J$ = -0.3 and $J_d/J$ = -0.3 is found to be $\approx$ 0.2$J$ while that reduces to $\approx$ 0.05$J$ for $J_c/J$ = -0.3 and $J_d/J$ = -0.5.
+Upon clarification on the nature of the GS in the absence of any external perturbation, the next interesting question is to ask the effect of an external magnetic field on the GS of the Hamiltonian in Eq.~\eqref{Eq:Heff}.
+In the `\textit{disorder}' phase, the lowest singlet-triplet (ST) gap ($E_m = E(S^z=1) - E(S^z=0)$) is found to be finite, though the gap value is found to vary within the phase space of Phase II.
+The gap value is found to be largest along the $J_c=J_d$ line and decreases upon moving away from this line.
+For fixed choice of $J^{\prime}/J=0.92$, the gap value for $J_c/J$ = -0.3 and $J_d/J$ = -0.3 is found to be $\approx$ 0.2$J$ while that reduces to $\approx$ 0.05$J$ for $J_c/J$ = -0.3 and $J_d/J$ = -0.5.